Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-sapien/readme.md

 radiosity_save
 ```

 If you want progress feedback updated more frequently, you can set `radiosity_step_count 1`.
 See [Tool's lightmaps documentation][tool#lightmaps] for an explanation of the `radiosity_quality` value.
-Using [LM_Tool][] is recommended for high quality lightmaps since it is easier to control the stop parameter (when to save) and is faster than using Sapien or Tool.
+Using [H1A tool][h1a-tool] with asserts disabled is recommended for high quality lightmaps since it is easier to control the stop parameter (when to save) and is faster than using Sapien.

 # editor_init.txt
 At startup, Sapien will load `editor_init.txt` if present in the same folder.
 This file can contain [console commands][developer-console], one per line, which are executed automatically for you.
 For example: